 Obscure rules add mystery to attempted upgrades

 A few months ago, I was traveling to London, in economy class, with two cranky honeymooners.
-They said they had booked coach tickets 10 months out, almost as soon as flights opened, but trying to use 20,000 miles and $600 per person each way, to wait-list for business class attempted upgrades.
+They said they had booked coach tickets 10 months out, almost as soon as flights opened.
+This couple was trying to use 20,000 miles and $600 per person each way to wait-list for business class attempted upgrades.
 They told me they were told at the time of booking that not a single business class seat was sold.
 But on the day of departure, not only were they not upgraded, but they were a long way from the top of the airport wait-list.

 What happened?
 Quite simply, they were jumped on the waitlist repeatedly by high-status fliers with higher-priced tickets.
-(Personally, as a relatively high but not top-level elite, I was in an attempted upgrade situation as well, but I couldn’t do it either.
-A reservations agent told me that only “Global Services” members and some travelers on expensive coach fares had ended up in Business on the flight.)
+(Personally, as a relatively high but not top-level elite, I was in an attempted upgrade situation as well.
+I couldn’t do it either.
+A reservation agent told me that only “Global Services” members and some travelers on expensive coach fares had ended up in Business on the flight.)

 United’s priority on big spenders even affects more mundane domestic tickets.
 This week I had two travelers on the same cross country flight.
 One was a 1k — United’s second highest level behind Global Services — who had waitlisted an upgrade back in February, 3 months ago.
 Another had booked later, for a comparable ticket price, and had “only” Gold status.
 But they were offered an upgrade by a Global Services friend, who had extras.
 So, I waitlisted that upgrade about a week before the flight.

 Lo and behold, the Gold person’s waitlist cleared the next day.
 When I called to check, I asked, “Why was a lower-status frequent flier upgraded before someone two levels higher, who had been on the list for months?”